LouisMazel/maz-ui-3/packages/docs/docs/guide/getting-started.md

 ## Installation

 This section will help you to install the library.
-You have to way to do this.
-The recommanded way is the "partial"

 ### Library installation from NPM